HirokiKurano/Cobble-and-Brew/README.md

-# Wander in Britain
+# Cobble & Brew

-**Wander in Britain** is a React application that showcases cafés and antique shops across the UK.
+**Cobble & Brew** is a React application that showcases cafés and antique shops across the UK.
 It features multilingual support (English and Japanese), allowing users to easily switch languages.

 ---